-Zachariah’s Perfect Day, written by Farrah Qazi and illustrated by Durre Waseem, tells the story of a Muslim boy’s first fasting day during the holy month of Ramadan.
-It is a wonderful addition to my collection of multicultural children’s books.
+Zachariah’s Perfect Day, written by Farrah Qazi and illustrated by Durre Waseem, tells the story of a young boy’s first fasting day during the holy month of Ramadan.

 The story begins with 12-year old Zachariah waking up and being excited to be old enough to join Muslims around the world in fasting from sunrise to sunset.
 His family gathers for the Sehri (a pre-dawn meal before fasting) and enjoys the many foods his mother has prepared, including parathas (flatbread) – his favorite.
 As the family eats, they discuss the importance of fasting and share what they like best about the holiday.